 - Active ingredient is a borate: Disodium Octaborate Tetrahydrate

-- Spec Tim-bor Professional for wood treatment in conjunction with other subterranean termite treatments, such as a termite bait application or a soil treatment (not labeled as a primary new construction termite treatment).
+- Use to treat wood in conjunction with other termite treatments, such as a termite bait application or a soil treatment (not labeled as a primary new construction termite treatment)

-- Can be specified for use as a replacement for fumigation or as an add-on to fumigation to provide residual protection.
+- Use as a replacement for fumigation or as an add-on to fumigation to provide residual protection

 A Closer Look